jankokla/conflict-monitoring-ntl/README.md

-# Conflict Monitoring - Night Time Lightning
+# Conflict Monitoring - Night Time Light

 Semester project at the EPFL ECEO Lab on conflict monitoring using nighttime light data.